Authentic Vietnamese Caramelized Pork Belly (Thit Kho Tau)

 Eggs are optional, but I do enjoy the dish more with eggs.
 You will need to boil the eggs before adding them to the braised pork belly.
 Viet families may use either chicken eggs or duck eggs depending on their preferences.

 There is another variation of the dish where the boiled eggs are fried until they have a blistered and golden crust before being cooked with the meat.
-Though it is really on another level of deliciousness compared to simply using boiled eggs, it’s kinda a pain to fry those boiled eggs due to the blistering and splashing.
-You may want to give it a try if you aren’t afraid of those drawbacks :).
+Though it is really on another level of deliciousness compared to simply using boiled eggs, it is kinda a pain to fry those boiled eggs due to the blistering and splashing.
+You may want to give it a try if you are not afraid of those drawbacks.

 How to Store